verweliuz/TreasureFix/README.md

 Average map generation time with this plugin is about 1 second which is 20 times faster then vanilla.
 <br>
 <br>
-Uses NMS so you have to run BuildTools with remapped mojang flag before building the project.
+Uses NMS so you'll have to run BuildTools with remapped mojang flag before building the project.
 <br>
+# Been transfered from a banned account so no commit history :sob:
+The project im most proud of.<br>
+Not that much text but i made a lot of work reading minecraft's guffy ahh code and recreating that part of the world generation.<br>